TokugawaTakeshi/Yamato-Daiwa-Automation/MainPackage/README.md

   </dd>

   <dt>stlint</dt>
   <dd>Used for linting of styles written by Stylus.
-The formatted output to terminal has been implemented by YDA developer</dd>
+The formatted output to terminal has been implemented by YDA development side.</dd>

-  <dd>style-loader</dd>
+  <dt>style-loader</dt>
-  <dt>Used to provide the dynamic injection of CSS functionality which has been imported to JavaScript bundle built by Webpack</dt>
+  <dd>Used to provide the dynamic injection of CSS functionality which has been imported to JavaScript bundle built by Webpack</dd>

   <dt>stylus-loader</dt>
   <dd>
-    Used to provide the dynamic injection of CSS witten by Stylus pre-processor which has been imported to JavaScript bundle built by Webpack
+    Used to provide the dynamic loading of CSS witten by Stylus pre-processor which has been imported to JavaScript bundle built by Webpack
   </dd>